 Bermuda Railway Company, Ltd., Bermuda, Seeing the Sights by Railway

 Bermuda: several editions through the 1930s

 The Railway published several editions of this brochure for tourists through the 1930s.
 It presents the railway line as it was then, describing every station, and also includes a fold-out map.
 Some of the historical pictures on this site come from this brochure.
 (My first copy came from a Bermuda collector, but copies occasionally show up on eBay.)

 New York: Dodd, Mead & Company, 1935.

 This combined history and guide to Bermuda was first published in 1911.
 By 1935 it had been revised twice, and this second revision included a new chapter entitled, “Bermuda from a Railway Car” that runs through the history of transportation on the island, the argument between pro- and anti-railway forces, the building of the railway, and a short guided tour of the line.
 It is easily found on Abebooks at a range of prices; just make sure you get the 1933 edition or later.
 Long out of copyright, the full text can also be found on archive.org.

 New York: Robert M. McBride & Company, 1935.

-Combination history/guidebooks were clearly popular in the '30s.
-This one by Bermuda world traveller, adventurer and popular lecturer Carveth Wells, author of such classics as Adventure and Six Years in the Malay Jungles, has two relatively extensive chapters on the Bermuda Railway, describing the view along line line from Hamilton to Somerset, and then Hamilton to St. George's.
-Also readily available on Abebooks.
+Combination history/guidebooks were clearly popular in the ’30s.
+This one by Bermuda world traveller, adventurer and popular lecturer Carveth Wells, author of such classics as Adventure and Six Years in the Malay Jungles, has two relatively extensive chapters on the Bermuda Railway, describing the view along the line from Hamilton to Somerset, and then Hamilton to St. George’s.